kevin0120/mix/CONTRIBUTING.md

 ### Aggregator Plugin Guidelines

-* A aggregator must conform to the [`telegraf.Aggregator`](https://godoc.org/github.com/influxdata/telegraf#Aggregator) interface.
+* A aggregator must conform to the [`rush.Aggregator`](https://godoc.org/github.com/masami10/rush#Aggregator) interface.
 * Aggregators should call `aggregators.Add` in their `init` function to register themselves.
 See below for a quick example.
-* To be available within Telegraf itself, plugins must add themselves to the `github.com/influxdata/telegraf/plugins/aggregators/all/all.go` file.
+* To be available within Rush itself, plugins must add themselves to the `github.com/masami10/rush/plugins/aggregators/all/all.go` file.
 * The `SampleConfig` function should return valid toml that describes how the aggregator can be configured.
-This is include in `telegraf config`.
+This is include in `rush config`.
 * The `Description` function should say in one line what this aggregator does.
 * The Aggregator plugin will need to keep caches of metrics that have passed through it.
 This should be done using the builtin `HashID()` function of each